BawdyAnarchist/quBSD/Future_Development.md

 	# had a problem with schg and seclvl of firewall when launching ntp

-Instead of all the named and ftp nonsense in 0control, just use a fat32 formatted zvol on the creation of a new VM generalize the schg to being able to list specific files, and not my preselected ones Maybe should do the fstab inside the rootjail, and only fstab in /rw when necessary.
+Instead of all the named and ftp nonsense in 0control, just use a fat32 formatted zvol on the creation of a new VM generalize the schg to being able to list specific files, and not my preselected ones.
+Overall pf and everything needs examined/revised

+Maybe should do the fstab inside the rootjail, and only fstab in /rw when necessary.
 Maybe rc.conf and pf.conf too

 with NIC, make qb-edit so that a new NIC also updates loader.conf.